learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 [Flatiron School](http://www.flatironschool.com)

-Attributes will become especially important as we start working with the Cascading Style Sheets (CSS) to make our pages look better.
+Attributes will become especially important as we start working with Cascading Style Sheets (CSS) to make our pages look better.

 ### Nesting of Elements